 Hitting the 10% Twitter limit doesn’t appear to cause any problems (no penalty), you get a notification and it stops you following more until either more people follow you or you remove some of those you’ve followed who didn’t follow back.

 Remember be careful with too much following/unfollowing quickly, this is considered Twitter churn and can get your Twitter account banned.
-For example if you are following 500 accounts every day and 3 days later unfollowing them all, you’ll probably get your account banned eventually (Twitter considers this abuse): there’s not much point getting an account to say 30,000 followers only for Twitter to ban it for Twitter churn!
+For example if you are following 500 accounts every day and 3 days later unfollowing them all, you’ll probably get your account banned eventually (Twitter considers this abuse): there’s not much point building a popular Twitter account with say 30,000 followers only for Twitter to ban it for Twitter churn!

 More on Avoiding Aggressive Follow Churn